-The holder of the scholarship during 1937-38 was M. E. Blanton, Jr.
+The recipient of this award during 1936-37 was M. E. Blanton, Jr.

-- 6. William Barton Rogers Scholarship.
+6. William Barton Rogers Scholarship.
 This scholarship was founded in 1905 by the Massachusetts Institute of Technology, in memory of William Barton Rogers (1804-1882), founder and first president of the Institute and former student and professor at the College of William and Mary.
-The value (four hundred dollars) will be awarded by the faculty to some student at this college who has taken sufficient work here to enter the Institute of Technology. - 7.
-The Elisha Parmele Scholarship.
-Founded in 1911 by the United Chapters of the Phi Beta Kappa Society in recognition of the establishment of the Society at the College of William and Mary, December 5, 1776.
-The scholarship is awarded as a prize to the highest ranking member of the junior class taking an A.B. degree.
+The value (four hundred dollars) will be awarded by the faculty to some student at this college who has taken sufficient work at William and Mary to enter the Institute of Technology.

+7. The Elisha Parmele Scholarship.
+Founded in 1911 by the United Chapter of the Phi Beta Kappa Society in recognition of the establishment of the Society at the College of William and Mary, December 5, 1776.
+The scholarship is awarded as a prize to the highest ranking member of the junior class taking an arts degree.
 It has an actual cash value of \$100.